 achieve predetermined objectives.

-It is defined the manner in which the components operate with each other.
+It is defined by the manner in which the components operate with each other.

 For example, in an organization, purchasing department must interact with production